 " When did you ...." " How do you..."

 Listen carefully to identify the competency, respond with enough information to give a complete answer but avoid falling into the waffle trap.
 Digressing and extra story telling is counter productive.
 It distracts your interviewer and waters down your response.
 The key to success on the day is your preparation, this simple three step process will give you a competitive edge.

 There's often a section that lists them on the job description.
 If not, read it carefully and highlight them.
-Don't forget to speak to your Recruitment Consultant who would have spoken at length with the hiring manager.
+If you're applying via an agency, don't forget to speak to your Recruitment Consultant who would have spoken at length with the hiring manager.